-Hilton Honors American Express Surpass® Card vs. Hilton Honors American Express Aspire Card
+Hilton Honors American Express Surpass® Card vs. Hilton Honors Aspire Card from American Express

-The Hilton Honors American Express Aspire Card is Hilton's luxury card offering, with numerous benefits that make this a better pick than the Hilton Honors American Express Surpass® Card:
+The Hilton Honors Aspire Card from American Express is Hilton's luxury card offering, with numerous benefits that make this a better pick than the Hilton Honors American Express Surpass® Card:

-- Elevated earnings rate: Earn 14X Hilton Honors Bonus Points per $1 of eligible purchases on your Card directly with a participating Hilton hotel or resort; 7X for eligible purchases: on flights booked directly with airlines or amextravel.com, on car rentals booked directly from select car rental companies & at U.S. restaurants; 3X for other purchases on your card.
+- Elevated earnings rate: Earn Earn 14X per $1 of eligible purchases on your card directly with a participating Hilton hotel or resort, 7X for eligible purchases: on flights booked directly with airlines or amextravel.com; on car rentals booked directly from select car rental companies; & at U.S. restaurants, and 3X for other purchases on your card; 7X for eligible purchases: on flights booked directly with airlines or amextravel.com, on car rentals booked directly from select car rental companies & at U.S. restaurants; 3X for other purchases on your card.